scottdware/panco/docs/policy.md

 ## Overview

-The `policy` command allows you to work with security, NAT or PBF policies.
+The `policy` command allows you to work with security, NAT or Policy-Based Forwarding policies.
 You will be able to export a policy, import (create/modify) a policy, move multiple rules within different rulebases, group security or NAT rules by tags, and more.

 **_Important_**: Please refer to the [CSV Structure - Policies](https://panco.dev/csv_policy.html) page on how to structure your CSV files when importing, grouping or moving rules.